These Lips Don't Know How to Say Goodbye

-"These Lips Don't Know How to Say Goodbye" is a song written by Harlan Howard and recorded by American country music group The Forester Sisters for their 1988 album Sincerely.
+"These Lips Don't Know How to Say Goodbye" is a song written by Harlan Howard and recorded by American country music singer first recorded by Johnny Bush on his 1973 album Whiskey River / There Stands the Glass.
+The Forester Sisters later recorded the song for their 1988 album Sincerely.
 It was later recorded by Doug Stone and released in October 1990 as the third single from the album Doug Stone.
 The song reached number 5 on the Billboard Hot Country Singles & Tracks chart.

 Music video

 The music video was directed and produced by Deaton Flanigen and premiered in late 1990.